andytriboletti/openspace-swift/Pods/SCLAlertView/README.md

 [![Version](https://img.shields.io/cocoapods/v/SCLAlertView.svg?style=flat)](http://cocoadocs.org/docsets/SCLAlertView/)
 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)

-Animated Alert View written in Swift, which can be used as a `UIAlertView` or `UIAlertController` replacement with nice customization features.
+Animated Alert View written in Swift, which can be used as a `UIAlertView` or `UIAlertController` replacement.
+Since `UIAlertView` is deprecated and `UIAlertController` only works on iOS 8.x or above, if you have a Swift project where you want to support iOS 7.x too, SCLAlertView is an ideal substitution.

 ![BackgroundImage](https://raw.githubusercontent.com/vikmeup/SCPopUpView/master/successScreenshot.png)_
 ![BackgroundImage](https://raw.githubusercontent.com/vikmeup/SCPopUpView/master/editScreenshot.png)